csverma610/SteadyAffineTransforms/README.md

 **Acknowledgemt**
 I received great help from Prof. Shizuo Kaji from Kyushu University.
 He explained me how to use AffineLib library.
+Dr. Mayank Singh gave the motivation to develop this code.

 **External libraries:**